HabanaAI/Model-References/MLPERF3.1/Training/benchmarks/README.md

     ```

     The script unpacks training and validation packages in parallel.
-    In addition, when upacking subarchives from ILSVRC2012_img_train.tar,
+    In addition, when unpacking subarchives from ILSVRC2012_img_train.tar,
-    `--jobs-number` defines number of pararell processes allocated for the task.
+    `--jobs-number` defines number of parallel processes allocated for the task.
     Scripts runtime is dependent in large part on the data access speed of the storage where $DATASETS_DIR is located.

 ### Training Data for GPT3-175B